guillain/CoreBot-framework/README.md

 # CoreBot as chatbot framework
-Chatbot framework is based on botkit and writte in nodejs.
+Chatbot framework is based on **botkit**.

 The idea is to provide a simple package compatible with the most of business messaging.
-In that case the features and/or sketchs developped are fully compatible with all environments and made the devepoment reusable in the futurs integrations.
+In that case the features and/or sketches developed are fully compatible with all environments and made the development reusable in the futures integrations.

 ## Advantage
 Generic setup is done to support the following business messaging solution: